“Do You Believe in Healing?” A Conversation Between Two Worlds

 I heard: Your experience challenges the foundation I stand on—and I cannot afford to question it.

 I didn’t argue.
 I’d been there.
-Several months earlier, I might have said the same thing.
+Several months earlier, I might have said the exact same thing.
+In fact, I know I would have.
 But that was before death folded around me like light.
 Before I saw the body as an instrument of soul.
 Before the truth rearranged my cells.

 Not just the paper—but the pain.
 The faith.
 The knowing.